shsagir/play-area-sync/docs/quirks.md

 wkhtmltopdf is a popular library to convert HTML to PDF.
 It's NOT installed and you can not install it on your own for reasons named above.
 Check out the following alternatives:

-* [dompdf](https://github.com/dompdf/dompdf) is a PHP only PDF CSS renderer
+* [dompdf](https://github.com/dompdf/dompdf) is a PHP only PDF by CSS renderer
 * Use PDF as a service like [cloudconvert](https://cloudconvert.com/) or [others](https://stackoverflow.com/a/5344424/1449386)
 * Rethink if you really need PDF?
-An invoice in HTML is sometimes Ok too.
-Lesss tech = less trouble
+An invoice in HTML is sometimes Ok too
 * Consider PDF creation on the client side with JS in the browser, with [jsPDF](https://parall.ax/products/jspdf) or alike